jasalt/phel-nrepl/README.md

 # Phel-nrepl (WIP)

-`Status: initial wiring is mostly done, being used to write itself but not other programs yet`
+`Status: very rough, with some initial wiring done, may work somewhat with a single namespace`

 Phel [Phel](https://phel-lang.org/) nREPL server implementation leveraging async [amphp/socket](https://amphp.org/socket) server (using PHP 8.1+ Fibers).

 ## TODO
+- [ ] diagnose why fails with unused `Cannot resolve symbol 'http/request-from-globals'` out of the blue
-- [ ] eval `ns` forms
+- [ ] eval `ns` forms (works partially)
 - [ ] `require`
 - [ ] handle multiple forms and not just one per eval
+- [ ] die gracefully on disconnect

 NOTE: `require` and evaluating `ns` forms is more broken after updating to phel 0.29.0 so need to look at it.
 Previous diagnostics on old Phel issue https://github.com/phel-lang/phel-lang/issues/766